-As discussed above, the City is in good fiscal shape in funding operating costs - which has been the focus of past City budgets - with projected revenues exceeding operating costs by about \$643,000 annually.
+As discussed above, the City is in good fiscal shape in funding operating costs - which has been the focus of past City budgets - with projected revenues exceeding operating costs by about \$375,000 annually.

-However, the forecast also shows an annual average "gap" of about \$1.5 million when CIP/Major Maintenance Projects are included.
-The resulting ending fund balance would be \$7.3 million below the policy minimum.
+However, the forecast also shows an annual average "gap" of about \$2.5 million when CIP projects are included (\$2.9 million average per year).

-There are several options available in funding CIP/Major Maintenance Projects (in full or part) that would result in a balanced budget and reserves at minimum policy levels, including:
+As discussed below, there are several options available in closing the forecast gap and funding CIP projects (in full or part) that would result in a balanced budget and reserves at minimum policy levels, including: